Fade97/LoyalityCardsLegal/legal/privacy_policy.md

 LoyalityCards is an application that:
 - Stores loyalty card information locally on your device
 - Uses your camera to scan barcodes and EAN codes
+- Loads vendor configurations from our servers to stay up-to-date
-- Does not transmit your data to external servers
+- Does not transmit your personal data to external servers
 - Does not collect personal information beyond what is necessary for app functionality

 ## Information We Collect